Lafydev/Kindypanel/README.md

 <li>Choose if you want a transparent panel</li>
 </ul>

-This application is in French, translations are coming soon...<br/>
-Thanks to Angedestenebres and Wolfy for their crash-tests <br/>
+Thanks to Angedestenebres and Wolfwarrior for their crash-tests <br/>

 <p align="center"><img src="screenshot.png"/> </p>